-Your child might feel excited to be part of a family with two adults again.
-He might be looking forward to having new brothers and sisters.
+If this is the first time you or your child’s other parent have formed another family, your child might feel excited to be part of a family with 2 adults again.
+They might be looking forward to having new brothers and sisters.

-- expectations and how to behave in the new blended family – what to call your partner, who to listen to, whose rules to follow and so on
+- behave in the new blended family – for example, what to call your new partner, who to listen to and whose rules to follow

 Sadness, anger or jealousy

-It’s normal for your child to have negative feelings about the blended family.
+Your child might have uncomfortable feelings about the blended family.
 For example, your child might:

-- feel sad, angry or jealous that he has to share you with his new step-parent
+- feel sad, angry or jealous that they have to share you with your new partner

 - blame you for being the one who broke up the original family

-- feel less important now that you have a partner
+- feel less important now that you have a new partner

-- reject your partner because your partner is a reminder that his parents will never get back together again.
+- reject your new partner because your partner is a reminder that your child’s parents will never get back together again.

-– Lily, 54, in a blended family with two children
+– Lily, 54, in a blended family with 2 children

-Helping your child handle feelings about the blended family
+Helping children handle feelings about blended families and stepfamilies

 Talking with your child

-Your child needs to know that all her feelings are OK and that you’ll be there for her and love her, no matter what.
-You can give your child the chance to express feelings by using questions to start conversations.
+You can give your child the chance to express their feelings by using questions to start conversations.
 Try these ideas:

 - ‘Did you know that …?’
 Then you could talk about a change that’s coming up like, ‘Did you know that Sam and Lara are going to be living with us every other weekend soon?’

 - ‘How do you feel about …?’
-For example, ‘How do you feel about Sam and Lara living with us every other weekend?’, or ‘How are you feeling about things at home at the moment?’
+For example, ‘How do you feel about Sam and Lara living with us every other weekend?’ or ‘How are you feeling about things at home right now?’

 Spending time with your child